AhmedNassar7/AhmedNassar7.github.io/README.md

 ### 5. Contact Section 📬

 - `Contact Form` – Collects user information including name, email, country, and message.
-- `Country Dropdown` – A dropdown with flags and search functionality for selecting countries.
+- `Country Dropdown` – A dropdown with flags and search functionality for select countries.
 - Integrated with **Firebase** and **EmailJS** for form submission.

 ### 6. Quotes Section 💬